 Copies of the consolidated accounts of Iberdrola, S.A. may be obtained from Iberdrola, S.A., at its registered office, Torre Iberdrola, Plaza Euskadi 5, 48009, Bilbao, Spain.
 Copies of the consolidated accounts of SPUK may be obtained from its registered office, 320 St. Vincent Street, Glasgow, G2 5AD.

 The Company has no other related undertakings in addition to the Company's parent undertakings disclosed above.

-21 AUDITOR'S REMUNERATION
+19 AUDITOR'S REMUNERATION

+2023 2022

+£000 £000

-£000 £000 Audit of the Company's annual accounts 20 17
+Audit of the Annual accounts 24 20